yexiang-aws/nixl/benchmark/nixlbench/README.md

 1. Ensure ETCD server is running (e.g., `docker run -p 2379:2379 quay.io/coreos/etcd`
 2. Launch multiple nixlbench instances pointing to the same ETCD server
+3. Multiple instances should be launched within the default timeout of 60s.

 **For single-instance storage benchmarks:**
 ```bash